 What Is Global Management?

 Global management refers to the way an organization manages its business internationally, including its sales, marketing, hiring and finance practices.
 Many schools offer training and degree programs in global management.
 Read on to learn more about responsibilities in this field of management and education programs that can prepare you to enter this career.
-Schools offering International Business degrees can also be found in these popular choices.

 Overview of Global Management